-A 20 percent final withholding tax is levied on qualifying (under the ‘Relibi’-law) interest paid by resident paying agents to resident individuals in Luxembourg, including interest on bank deposits, government bonds, and profit-sharingbonds.
-The withholding tax constitutes the final tax and is not reported in the individual’s annual tax return (if part of his private wealth).
+A 20 percent final withholding tax is levied on qualifying (under the ‘Relibi’-law) interest paid by resident paying agents to resident individuals in Luxembourg, including interest on bank deposits, government bonds, and profit-sharing bonds.
+The withholding tax constitutes the final tax and is not reported in the individual’s annual tax return (if part of their private wealth).

-Capital gains on the sale of private assets held for six months or less (speculative gain) are taxed as ordinary income at the normal tax rates.
+Capital gains on the sale of private assets held for 6 months or less (speculative gain) are taxed as ordinary income at the normal tax rates.

-Capital gains held for more than six months are exempt from income tax.
+Capital gains held for more than 6 months are exempt from income tax.

-However, capital gains on the sale of significant shareholdings held more than six months are taxed at half the global rate.
-A once-off allowance of EUR 50,000 (doubled for couples filing jointly) is granted to each taxpayer per 11-year period.
-A shareholding is significant when the transferor has owned, directly or indirectly, alone or together with his/her spouse/declared domestic partner and minor children, a shareholding of more than 10%, at any point of time during the 5 years period preceding the sale or redemption.
+However, capital gains on the sale of significant shareholdings held more than 6 months are taxed at half the global rate.
+A once-off allowance of EUR50,000 (doubled for couples filing jointly) is granted to each taxpayer per 11-year period.
+A shareholding is significant when the transferor has owned, directly or indirectly, alone or together with their spouse/declared domestic partner and minor children, a shareholding of more than 10 percent, at any point of time during the 5 years period preceding the sale or redemption.

 The capital gain is equal to the difference between the sale price and the revalued acquisition cost, including related expenses.

 The capital gains on the sale of immovable property within 2 years or less are taxed as ordinary income at the normal income tax rates.
-Until the end of 2018 a temporary measure applies regarding the capital gains on the sale of immovable property held during more than 2 years.
-These capital gains are taxed at a quarter of the global tax rate.
-This provision is subject to the condition that the immovable property was held in the context of the taxpayer’s private wealth.
+Until the end of 2018 a temporary measure applied regarding the capital gains on the sale of immovable property held during more than 2 years.
+These capital gains were taxed at a quarter of the global tax rate.
+This provision was subject to the condition that the immovable property was held in the context of the taxpayer’s private wealth.

 In addition, a dependency contribution of 1.4 percent is due for individuals subject to the Luxembourg social security system on the taxable part of the gains.

-A single allowance of EUR 50,000 (doubled for couples filing jointly) is granted to each taxpayer per 11-year period.
-An additional allowance of EUR 75,000 is granted for a capital gain on sale of a property inherited in the direct line, which was the parents’ main residence.
-Each spouse is entitled to this additional allowance in respect of his/her own parents’ property.
+A single allowance of EUR50,000 (doubled for couples filing jointly) is granted to each taxpayer per 11-year period.
+An additional allowance of EUR75,000 is granted for a capital gain on sale of a property inherited in the direct line, which was the parents’ main residence.
+Each spouse is entitled to this additional allowance in respect of their own parents’ property.